Elderflower and Lemon Mimosas are light, refreshing cocktails with soft floral bouquets. So delicious for brunches and warm afternoons!

 - 4 to 5 Large Strips of Lemon Peel, avoiding the white pith

-- ½ Cup Fresh Squeezed Lemon Juice, Approximately Two Large Lemons
+- ½ Cup Freshly Squeezed Lemon Juice, Approximately Two Large Lemons

 Mimosas